Rohith-Senthilvelan/NAVI/README.md

-NAVI — Your AI Financial Coach
+NAVI — Your AI Financial Coach.